Home Blog What is MVHR and How Does it Work?

 At BEAM, we provide a free ducting layout design service for all clients.
 Plus, we only use smooth flow solid ducting and high-quality fittings to seal every joint, ensuring the most efficient set-up for your system.

-How does Heat Recovery Ventilation work?
+How does MVHR work?

 The concept of an MVHR system is simply to bring fresh air from the outdoors into the unit and at the same time extract warm moist air from wet rooms within the home.
 Both airflows will pass through a heat exchanger where heat is transferred from the extracted air to the fresh filtered air.
 The fresh filtered air is then distributed to living areas within the home.